eukestad/VBA-Stock-Analysis/README.md

-# VBA-challenge - Multiple Year Stock Data Analysis
+# VBA Multiple Year Stock Data Analysis

 ## Files in the Repository
 The Repository contains the [vba script](./vba-challenge.bas) and two folders: